nishkarsh25/NEXTJS15-REACT19-TYPESCRIPT-PRISMAORM-POSTGRESQL-CLERKAUTH-BloggingApplication/README.md

 ## Live Demo

-- You can try out the live demo of the discuss app [here](https://nextjs-15-react-19-typescript-prismaorm-postgresql-uv2fpcb5e.vercel.app/).
+- You can try out the live demo of the blogging app [here](https://nextjs-15-react-19-typescript-prismaorm-postgresql-uv2fpcb5e.vercel.app/).

 ## Folder Structure